debiai/docs/documentation/customAlgorithms/algoProviders/README.md

   ]"
 />

+## Add your Algo-provider to DebiAI

+Once you have created your Algo-provider, you can add it to DebiAI by providing the URL of your provider.
+[Learn more on how to add Algo-providers to DebiAI.](./addingAlgoProviders.md#adding-algo-providers-to-debiai)

 ## Algorithms description

 You will need to describe your algorithm in a Json format and then create the implementation of your algorithm.
 After that, DebiAI will be able to understand your algorithm and run it.